-The Group's Risk Report is set out on page 66.
-The Group's treasury operations are managed in accordance with policies approved by the Board on a bi-annual basis.
-The Group's financial instruments are limited to cash, term deposits and bank loans/ overdrafts (with the consent of the Minister for Environment, Climate and Communications) and as such the Group's operational exposure to financial risks are limited.
-The Company has credit facilities with Bank of Ireland, and the European Investment Bank.
+on page 66.
+The Group's treasury with policies approved by the Board on a bi-annual basis.
+The Group's financial instruments are limited to cash, term deposits and bank loans/ overdrafts (with the consent of the Minister for Environment, Climate and Communications) and as such the Group's operational exposure to and the European Investment Bank.
 The Company continually reviews its treasury risks and ensures appropriate controls are in place to mitigate the identified risks, which mainly relate to liquidity and fraud prevention.